-Actions can only be filed against persons with whom the aggrieved party has or had a familial relationship (current or former spouse, persons of the opposite sex with whom you have lived, parents, grandparents, etc.).
+Actions can only be filed against persons with whom the aggrieved party has or had a familial relationship with (current or former spouse, persons of the opposite sex with whom you have lived, ex-boyfriends, ex-girlfriends, parents, grandparents, etc.).
 Criminal remedies are also available.

-Gailor Hunt Jenkins Davis Taylor & Gibbs can help you in initiating or defending against these actions.
+Gailor Hunt Jenkins Davis Taylor & Gibbs can help you in initiating or defending against these types of actions.
 For more information on domestic violence, visit the following websites: